Razorbacks Outlast Georgia at Walton, 62-60

 Photo Courtesy: UA Athletics (Logan J. Webster)

-FAYETTEVILLE, Ark.
-(Univ. of Ark.) - Junior Marshawn Powell led the University of Arkansas basketball team with 17 points as the Razorbacks stuffed the Vanderbilt Commodores, 56-33, on Saturday evening at Bud Walton Arena.
+FAYETTEVILLE, Ark. - Junior Marshawn Powell led the University of Arkansas basketball team with 16 points and a season-high four blocks as the Razorbacks fell to the Ole Miss Rebels, 76-64, on Saturday at Tad Smith Coliseum in Oxford, Mississippi.

-The Razorbacks will host SEC-foe Auburn on Wednesday, Jan.
-16, at 7 p.m. in Bud Walton Arena and the game will be televised on the SEC Network.
+The Razorbacks return home to host Mississippi State on Wednesday, Jan.
+23, at 8 p.m. in Bud Walton Arena and the game will be televised on Comcast Sports Southeast.

 For more information regarding Razorback men's basketball or University of Arkansas athletics, please visit ArkansasRazorbacks.com.